jportella93/jon-portella-blog/content/blog/persist-css-changes-done-in-chrome-s-dev-tools/index.md

 ---
 title: Persist CSS Changes Done in Chrome’s Dev-Tools
+spoiler: >-
-spoiler: Avoid losing all those changes on the elements tab if you accidentally reload your browser
+  Avoid losing all those changes on the elements tab if you accidentally reload your browser
-date: "2021-02-24T13:38:12.609Z"
+date: '2021-02-24T13:38:12.609Z'
+hasNewsletterBeenSent: true
 ---

 ![Chrome DevTools interface showing the problem of losing CSS changes on refresh](./images/0.png)